mike99mac/minimy-mike99mac/README.md

 - Install and configure Minimy
 - Start Minimy and use it!

-This document  is based on *The smart boombox cookbook* which has more details on the construction of the enclosure.
+This document  is based on *The smart boombox cookbook* which has more details on the construction of the enclosure and a parts list.
 See: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf

 ## Acquire the hardware